GNS-Science/nzshm-opensha/doc/NZSHM22-write-up.md

 - no splays (ruptures are a straight string of sections, they do not fork)
 - no jumps between crustal and subduction faults

-We have three ways to generate ruptures:
+We have two ways to generate ruptures:
-- `NZSHM22_AzimuthalRuptureSetBuilder` builds on the UCERF3 way of generating ruptures with plausibility filters preventing ruptures with too far jumps or too much of a curve.
-We put a bit of work into this, but ended up not using it for NZSHM22 because Kevin had by then developed the Coulomb filter far enough.
 - `NZSHM22_CoulombRuptureSetBuilder` This is what we used in NZSHM22.
 TODO: how do they work?
 - `NZSHM22_SubductionRuptureSetBuilder` This is what we used to generate subduction ruptures.
 The OpenSHA code is not written for 2-dimensional nets of rectangles, and so we mostly wrote this ourselves.
 We have filters for the overall shape of ruptures on a subduction surface.
 For example, we want ruptures to be mostly rectangular, but still tolerate jagged edges at the bottom end of the subduction surface.